-The supply chains for beef, soy, and palm oil have a number of companies that play a systemic role in the markets and are found across regions and/or across segments; these include Cargill, Bunge, Dreyfus, JBS, Wilmar, etc. Wilmar touches 45% of palm oil globally, while 5 players touch over 50% of soy from Brazil.
-The soy sector is characterized by high-level mechanization in leading producing countries, including Brazil.
-Many market characteristics of the soy sector are similar to those of the palm oil sector.
+The supply chains for beef, soy, and palm oil have a number of companies that play a systemic role in the markets and are found across regions and/or across segments; these include Cargill, Bunge, Dreyfus, JBS, Wilmar, etc. Wilmar touches 45% of palm oil globally, while as few as 5 players can handle over 50% of soy from certain geographies.
+The soy sector is characterized by high-level mechanization in leading producing countries Many market characteristics of the soy sector are similar to those of the palm oil sector.
 Quality demands are low and soy has low visibility in most end products.
 The supply chain can be very long, especially in the livestock feed sector.